Blue Heelers: episode guide

 August 22, 2001

 Is Jonesy prepared to risk everything in his quest to avenge the death of his father?
 When an investigation into DDT poisoning leads to Les Anderson, the building contractor Jonesy believes responsible for murdering his father, he appears to exploit Jo's sympathy and pushes in hard.
 Anderson pushes back.
 Jonesy's adoptive father, the respected Commander Reg Jones, stops the investigation.
-Jonesy knows it's a cover up but is he willing to bring down the Commander to prove it?
+Jonesy knows it's a coverup but is he willing to bring down the Commander to prove it?

 August 29, 2001

-Jonesy discovers a cover up as he fights to reveal Les Anderson as the murderer of his natural father.
-His adoptive father, the Commander Reg Jones, withheld information from the inquest into the death.
+Jonesy discovers a coverup as he fights to reveal Les Anderson as the murderer of his natural father.
+His adoptive father, Commander Reg Jones, withheld information from the inquest into the death.
 Why?
 Was he trying to protect Jonesy or did he conspire with Les Anderson to cover up a murder?
 As Jonesy fights to discover the truth, the Commander's reputation is placed against the wall.
 Have his protective instincts allowed a murderer to walk free?
 Can Jonesy stop another man's life from being ruined at the hands of Les Anderson?

 Fifteen Minutes